 In an unprecedented year, we must recognise that change is integral to a growing, global city like Greater Sydney.
 Robust, adaptable strategic planning is how we can anticipate and plan for these changes.

 The insights contained in this report will shape updates of the Greater Sydney Region Plan and district plans.

-I thank everyone who has contributed to the development of this report including State agencies, councils, peak groups and industry representatives who shared their data, knowledge and perspectives.
+Thank you to everyone who has contributed to the ongoing development of the Pulse - State agencies, councils, peak groups, industry representatives and the community.